Adult Education – Virtual Edition

 We may not be able to be in the same room together, but we can still study, learn, and grow together.
 Our community has a wealth of knowledge to share and we could not be more excited to help bring that knowledge to you.
 Please join us as we branch out into new territory, exploring a variety of Jewish experiences.

 Check back often for additional events.
 If you have any questions, please contact Rabbi Mark Levine, Director of Congregational Learning, at firstname.lastname@example.org

-Upcoming Adult Education
+Upcoming Adult Education and Events

 On-Going Adult Education Programs